What is digital health management?

 Meet market demands

 Three-fourths of health plan members said their insurance companies do not meet their standards for care coordination.
 That’s why it’s critical that you partner with an organization experienced in development, operations, and digital strategy implementation.
 Who can your members turn to with questions about their care or their benefits?
 If the answer primarily involves them calling an 800 number and sitting on hold, then you’re in the right place.
 We’re here to help you improve your member experience.

 Offering on-demand, personalized, and centralized resources can build loyalty and improve benefits utilization.
 Plus, give your members the option to send secure messages to an advocate on their own time.
 Members will be more proactive in asking questions if they know they’re sending messages to one person, or a small team of people, rather than waiting for an unknown person to answer their calls.

 Questions you should ask your technology vendor

-It’s important to know what to look for in a digital health management solution.
+It’s important to know what to look for when you compare digital health management solutions.
 But how do you ask these questions when you’re having a conversation or watching a product demo?